Loading color scheme

 On 29th March, 2023, Joffe Books acquired Victoria's publisher, Choc Lit, including all of her released titles to date.

-On 14th November, 2023 Choc Lit (A Joffe Books Company) published her second WW2 novel, The Paris Affair.
+On 14th November, 2023 Choc Lit (now an imprint of A Joffe Books Company) published her second WW2 novel, The Paris Affair and later acquired the third book in the Love in War series, which will be released in 2026.

 To keep up-to-date with new releases, sign up to Victoria's newsletter, like her Facebook page or follow her on Twitter.